relativityone/server-integrationpoints-integrationpoints/Architecture/Architecture Decision Log/[ADR11]Near_zero_downtime_architectural-requirements-drain-stop-sync.md

     Resuming job would end up with running new Sync job so parameters needs to stay unchanged.
 There are two possible ways:

     + Grey out _Edit_ button when job is in _Pause_ state
+    + Display message as prerequisite e.g _"You cannot edit this Integration Point while its paused"_ after clicking _Edit_
     + Add validation on 3rd Step when saving the Integration Point

     Pros & Cons